AlphaStaxLLC/centos-respin/README.md

-# CentOS ISO Creator: Simple Python Script to create CentOS ISO with Custom Packages
+# CentOS-OpenStack Remix ISO Creator

-This script creates CentOS 7 ISO with [CentOS Cloud](http://buildlogs.centos.org/centos/7/cloud/openstack-kilo/) Packages.
+Simple Python Script To Create a CentOS 7 Remix ISO with [OpenStack-Kilo](http://buildlogs.centos.org/centos/7/cloud/openstack-kilo/) Packages.
+The ISO also has an [addon](https://github.com/asadpiz/org_centos_cloud) which allows users to specify the mode of installation of PackStack.

 ## Usage Instructions:
 1. [Download respin-centos.py](https://github.com/asadpiz/centos-respin/) and as root execute `./respin-centos.py`.